OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.3.0.rst

 of this process, a full manual regression test cycle was conducted, and multiple release candidates were published to address critical bugs before releasing the final version 3.3.0.

-Manual tests were conducted using a set of [NNN] Zephyr tests tracked in Jira.
-A total of [ZZ] bugs were found during testing.
-The full set of tests was executed on the first Release Candidate (RC1).
+Manual tests were conducted using a set of 136 Zephyr tests tracked in Jira.
+A total of 50 bugs was found during testing.
+The full set of tests was executed on the third Release Candidate (RC3).

-[EXPLAIN ROUNDS OF TESTING.
-SEE PREVIOUS RELEASE NOTES FOR EXAMPLE.
-CONSIDER CSV FILE AS BEFORE.]
+With previous release candidates (RC1 and RC2), only the first phase of testing was conducted.
-See a spreadsheet of all regression test executions for this release:
+See the spreadsheet of all regression test executions for this release:
 `3.3.0-regression-tests.csv <https://raw.githubusercontent.com/OpenLMIS/openlmis-ref-distro/master/docs/source/releases/3.3.0-regression-tests.csv>`_.

 The automated tests (unit tests, integration tests, and contract tests) were 100% passing at the time